Nonlinear inverse problem by T-matrix completion. I. Theory: Introduction

 \section{Introduction}

-Inverse scattering problems (ISPs) are known to be ill-posed and nonlinear~\cite{snieder_98_1,seo_book_12}.
-Nevertheless, with the use of suitable regularization, many nonlinear ISPs can be solved with reasonable precision.
-Examples include optical diffusion tomography~\cite{boas_01_1,arridge_09_1}, diffraction tomography~\cite{bronstein_02_1,devaney_84_1}, electrical impedance tomography (Calderon problem)~\cite{berryman_90_1,isaacson_04_1,arridge_12_1} and near-field~\cite{carney_04_1,belkebir_05_1,bao_07_1} and far-field~\cite{belkebir_06_1,mudry_12_1} tomographic electromagnetic imaging.
+Inverse scattering problems (ISPs) are encountered in optical diffusion tomography~\cite{boas_01_1,arridge_09_1}, diffraction tomography~\cite{bronstein_02_1,devaney_84_1}, electrical impedance tomography~\cite{berryman_90_1,isaacson_04_1,arridge_12_1}, in near-field~\cite{carney_04_1,belkebir_05_1,bao_07_1} and far-field~\cite{chaumet_04_1,belkebir_06_1,mudry_12_1} tomographic electromagnetic imaging, in seismic tomography~\cite{jakobsen_12_1,jakobsen_15_1}, and in many other physical and engineering applications.
 Solving nonlinear ISPs is a difficult computational task, especially in three dimensions.
 This is even more true for problems involving large data sets that are available with the use of modern experimental techniques.
-Developing efficient algorithms for solving nonlinear ISPs remains an important challenge.
+Developing efficient algorithms for solving nonlinear ISPs remains a fundamental problem of computational physics and an important challenge.

 Nonlinear ISPs are amply reviewed in the literature~\cite{newton_book_66,colton_book_98,snieder_98_1,aster_book_05,seo_book_12}.
 The mainstream approach to solving these problems numerically is Newton's method and its variants such as Levenberg-Marquardt method, iteratively regularized Gauss-Newton method, Newton-Kantorovich method and steepest descent (Landweber iteration).
 These methods (except for Newton-Kantorovich) are succinctly explained in~\cite{engl_05_1}.
 Newton-Kantorovich iterations are closely related~\cite{markel_03_2} to the method of inverse Born series~\cite{moskow_08_1,moskow_09_1,arridge_12_1}.
 A different class of non-deterministic inversion approaches that make use of some form of prior knowledge about the medium is based on Bayesian inference~\cite{watzenig_07_1}.
 The common feature of all these approaches (except for the inverse Born series) is that a certain cost function is minimized and updated iteratively and that this cost function depends on all available measurements (data points).
 In the case of inverse Born series, the solution is obtained as an analytically-computable functional of the data.